mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 ### Prerequisites (15-26 points total)

 -   (3-5 points) Answer the open questions above
 -   (5-8 points) Create a well-structured file (for our own research, as well as one users can add to via GitHub pull requests on the client repo) w/ apps to exclude (and update the README in the repo to explain this new type of contribution).
-These docs will live in our repo, and be bundled with the app.
+This JSON doc will live in our repo, and be bundled with the app.
 Add tests to ensure the doc's format integrity is maintained.
 This format should be designed to allow new platforms (like websites) to be added without breaking anything.
     - The document format will be a single JSON file for all platforms.
 Within each platform there will be an array of IDs for the suggested apps.
 These will each be an array, and we'll only look at the first item in the array - if a second string exists in the array will be considered comments (as JSON doesn't have the concept of comments).
 (This is preferred to keys/values for binary/comments compactness/legibility.)
     ```
     {